-The size of your aquarium will dictate how many and what type of fish you can add.
+The size of your aquarium will dictate how many and what type of fish you can add in total.
 Adding a small group of small schooling fish, like Tetra, or a single larger fish is a good way to start.

 From here, keep testing the water to ensure that your bacteria is coping with the load and slowly add more fish.
-Leave at least a week in between each new addition to ensure the filter is coping.
+Leave at least a week in between each new addition to ensure the filter is coping well.

 If you arent getting any fish for a few days, or longer, you will need to keep adding ammonia to keep your colonies of bacteria fed.
-If you stop adding ammonia and don’t add any fish, the bacteria die and we’re back to square one again.
+If you stop adding ammonia and don’t add any fish, the bacteria can go dormant, or even die, and we’re back to square one again.

 Before adding fish

 Before adding fish you will need to start maintaining your tank.
 During cycling, your nitrate levels should have been rising and are probably pretty high by now.